Spring Cloud Azure authentication

 Tip

-Be sure the security principal has been granted sufficient permission to access the Azure resource.
+Be sure the security principal has sufficient permission to access the Azure resource.
 For more information, see Authorize access with Microsoft Entra ID.

 Note

-Since Spring Cloud Azure AutoConfigure 4.1.0, a ThreadPoolTaskExecutor
+Since Spring Cloud Azure AutoConfigure 4.1.0, you must register a ThreadPoolTaskExecutor

 bean named springCloudAzureCredentialTaskExecutor